elmtree-askmo/cloudcannon-app/content/learn/psychology/describe-the-process-of-ontogeny-and-its-role-in-the-development-of-behavior.md

     subject: Psychology
     url: /learn/psychology/questions/describe-the-process-of-directional-selection-and-provide-an-example
 related_article2:
-    id: 165313
+    id: 165303
     title: >-
-        How do early experiences influence the development of behavior in animals?
+        What is artificial selection and how does it differ from natural selection?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-early-experiences-influence-the-development-of-behavior-in-animals
+    url: /learn/psychology/questions/what-is-artificial-selection-and-how-does-it-differ-from-natural-selection
 related_article3:
-    id: 165305
+    id: 165294
     title: >-
-        What is stabilizing selection and how does it affect a population?
+        Describe the process of cultural transmission in animal behavior.
     subject: Psychology
-    url: /learn/psychology/questions/what-is-stabilizing-selection-and-how-does-it-affect-a-population
+    url: /learn/psychology/questions/describe-the-process-of-cultural-transmission-in-animal-behavior
 related_article4:
-    id: 165290
+    id: 165303
     title: >-
-        Explain the difference between ultimate and proximate questions in the context of Tinbergen's framework.
+        What is artificial selection and how does it differ from natural selection?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-difference-between-ultimate-and-proximate-questions-in-the-context-of-tinbergens-framework
+    url: /learn/psychology/questions/what-is-artificial-selection-and-how-does-it-differ-from-natural-selection
 related_article5:
-    id: 165299
+    id: 165303
     title: >-
-        Identify and describe the sources of genetic variation.
+        What is artificial selection and how does it differ from natural selection?
     subject: Psychology
-    url: /learn/psychology/questions/identify-and-describe-the-sources-of-genetic-variation
+    url: /learn/psychology/questions/what-is-artificial-selection-and-how-does-it-differ-from-natural-selection
 ---

 &nbsp;